-The Group objective is the minimization of non-compliance breaches and related losses, complying with laws, regulations and guidelines relevant to its nature and business activity, bearing in mind that risk mitigation measures and controls must be adequate to the inherent level of compliance risk subjacent to the activities of the Group.
-The Group maintains a close track on its internal policies and is focused in strengthening the effectiveness of controls in order to avoid compliance breaches.
-The Group maintains an updated compliance risk database which includes the registry of compliance tables, eventual breaches, and time of resolution and implementation of mitigation measures.
+The Group's objective is to minimize the occurrence of non-compliance and respective losses by complying with the laws, regulations and guidelines relevant to its nature and business activity, bearing in mind that Compliance risk mitigation measures and their controls must be appropriate to the level of Compliance risk inherent in the Group's activities.
+To this end, the Group monitors regulations very closely and is permanently focused on strengthening the effectiveness of mitigation measures to avoid non-compliance.
+The Group keeps an up-to-date database which includes a record of compliance risk events (deficiencies), resolution deadlines and mitigation measures implemented.